danthorpe/Money/README.md

 I think `NSLocale` is an amazing class, but it’s very easy to make mistakes, and not that easy to construct.
 Therefore, to support arbitrary locales, but remove the need for framework consumers to construct locale identifiers, a new `Locale` type is provided.
 This is an enum which means that it is type safe, and indexable for code completion in Xcode.
 Its cases are all the languages which `NSLocale` supports.
 For those languages which are spoken in more than one country, there is an associated value of country names of only those counties.

-To format a string of a specific currency, say `JPY`, but for a specific locale we can use the `Locale` enum.
+To format money for a specific locale we can use the `Locale` enum.
 The following code uses `Locale.Chinese(.China)` to represent the `"zh_CN"` locale.

 ```swift
 let money: Money = 99.99